nepochemu/ytm/README.md

 You must provide a valid API key from Google Cloud.

 ### API key Limitations
 Google free plan is limited to 100 searches per day.
+Repetitive seach queries will be cached locally to minimise API calls.

 ### Steps to create an API key